And this is from my heartFernando

 Than to feel good

-This post is a little longer and more roundabout than my previous posts, but I wanted to share with you some of Japan’s history, and examples of this country’s most fabulous art as produced by its blacksmiths and professional sharpeners.
+This article is a little longer and more roundabout than your most humble and obedient servant’s previous posts, but I wanted to share with you some of Japan’s history, and examples of this country’s most fabulous practical art as produced by its blacksmiths and professional sharpeners as insight into the Japanese mindset regarding sharpening.
 But before I get into that, I would like to share some relevant words of wisdom from Hollywood’s wisest man.

-The handsome gentleman in the picture is Fernando.
+The handsome gentleman in the picture above is Fernando (actually Billy Crystal).
 He is neither a blacksmith nor a sharpener of tools or weapons, but his insight into physical beauty and words of wisdom about happiness are pertinent to sharpening, as we shall see below.
-If you are not familiar with ‘Nando, I suggest you google him or view a video or two on BoobTube.
+If you are not familiar with ‘Nando, I suggest you google him or view a video or two on NoobTube.

-So what does our dapper Latin Lover have to do with sharpening?
+So what does this dapper Latin lover have to do with sharpening?
 And swords?

 I assisted Dr. Compton’s representative by transporting over 70 of these swords to and from Japan and performing the necessary legwork to accomplish these goals inside Japan.
 During those years I held in my hands and feasted my eyes on rare and beautiful blades of great historical value several of which would have easily been designated National Treasures if they had been intended to remain in Japan (“National Treasures” may not leave Japan).